Related articles

 $ cd iluvrails

-The starting point of the boot sequence is the rails executable.
-To simplify this blog, we’ll start our journey in ./bin/rails.
+The starting point for the start sequence is the rails executable.
+To make this blog simple, we'll start our journey in . /bin/rails.
+By the way, what is the rails gem?
+It is a packaging for all of the following:

 $ gem dependency rails -v 6.0.0.rc1